IvoOliveiraa/Typescript-SOLID/README.md

-# Typescript-SOLID
+# Base-Typescript
- estudando princípios SOLID em Typescript
+ estudando conceitos do Typescript